ICC INTERNATIONAL COURT OF

 The ICC International Court of Arbitration® (“ICC Court”) is the world’s leading arbitral institution.
 Since 1923, the ICC Court has been helping to resolve difficulties in international commercial and business disputes to support trade and investment.

 Although the ICC Court is called a court in name, it does not make formal judgments on disputed matters.
 Instead, the ICC Court exercises judicial supervision of arbitration proceedings.
-Our responsibilities include:
+ICC court’s responsibilities include:

 - confirming, appointing and replacing arbitrators, as well as deciding on any challenges made against them